wing5wong/artisan-whs-static/source/_events/2021-07-25_future-focus-week-begins.md

 title: Student Option Selection for 2022
 date: 2021-09-08T21:56:06.804Z
 ---
-Student Option Selection will begin as soon as we are safely able to give students information about what their 2022 courses might look like.

-**We will inform whanau regarding a new timetable as soon as we are safely able to return to school.**
+Student Option Selection for 2022 will begin on Thursday 9 September, when students return to school under Alert Level 2.